 The group’s playfulness and strong connection to their DIY roots makes them an ideal pick to join IKEA’s 2021 other designers, which includes Sabine Marcelis, Humans since 1982, Stefan Marx and Daniel Arsham.
 The creatives revealed equally quirky items such as a butterfly collection cabinet wall feature that, instead of winged insects, frames drones and a blanket that reads “I wait here for you forever, as long as it takes.”

 This year’s art event theme was to find and celebrate “that sweet spot between functional design and art,” says Henrik Most, Creative Leader for IKEA Art Event.
-Gelchop’s work was largely inaccessible to art fans, but will soon be available in IKEA stores in Japan, so anyone can invite design into their home.
+Gelchop’s work was largely inaccessible to art fans, but will be available in IKEA stores in Japan from May 28, so anyone can invite design into their home.

 For more on art in Japan, also check out: